HTTP headers

 Server-sent events

-Used to specify a server endpoint for the browser to send warning and error reports to.
+Response header used to specify server endpoints where the browser should send warning and error reports when using the Reporting API.

 Transfer coding